 moved to Matlock from Warwickshire and founded the family business

 The shop named after him was still advertising in the trades directories

 as selling jewellery, watches and china in 1916,

-though the premises became a bank shortly afterwards.
-It is difficult
+though the premises became a bank shortly afterwards (see below).

 After Henry's sudden death on 16 April 1887 at the age of 48 his